Richard H. Austin: Professional career

-In 1941, Austin founded the accounting firm of Austin, Washington & Davenport.
-After becoming Secretary of State, he sold the firm, which in 1971 became George Johnson & Company and now operates as GJC CPAs & Advisors.
+In 1941, Austin founded the accounting firm of Richard H Austin & Co, which later became Austin, Washington & Davenport.
+After becoming Secretary of State in 1970, he sold the firm, which in 1971 became George Johnson & Company and now operates as GJC CPAs & Advisors.

 Early political career

 Austin served as an elected delegate for the Wayne County 6th District to the constitutional convention that produced the 1962 Michigan Constitution.
 In 1962 he also served on the Michigan State Board of Equalization and was elected to the Wayne County Board of Supervisors.
 He was co-chairman of the Michigan Commission on Legislative Apportionment from 1963 to 1965.

 In 1964, he ran for Congress in Michigan's 1st congressional district, but lost to John Conyers in the Democratic Party primary election by 38 votes.

 He was elected the first Black Wayne County auditor in 1966.

 In 1969 he ran for mayor of Detroit, leading in the nonpartisan primary but lost to fellow Democrat Roman Gribbs, 49% to 51%.